priner/micro-aspell-plugin/help/aspell.md

 # Aspell plugin

-Spellchecking will be done as you type.
-It is aware of XML, HTML, TeX and Markdown syntax.
+The text will be checked for misspells as you type.
+It understands the syntax of XML, HTML, TeX and Markdown.
 On C++, C and Perl only comments and string literals will be checked.

 You need to have Aspell installed and available in your PATH.
 It does not come with this plugin.
 This plugin also currently doesn't work on Windows.